What is the Definition of Toxic Positivity?

 One of the best ways to obtain this powerful antidote is by being grateful.
 Is gratefulness different than gratitude?
 Gratefulness is an overall way or state of being.
 Gratitude is a temporary emotion based on something that happens to us.
 Gratitude is a feeling of appreciation and thankfulness for something that someone does for us.

 Gratefulness is not dependant on what is happening at the moment.
 Gratefulness is a warm and deep appreciation for all of life – both the difficult and the good.
-According to a study published in the journal of clinical psychology, a regular gratefulness practice may result in reduced lifetime risk for depression, anxiety, and substance abuse disorders.

 Why is Gratefulness Important?